 Harvest by seine nets results in the majority of the commercial catch each year, accounting for close to 75% of the total weight of fish taken over the last 10 financial years.
-King George whiting, garfish, calamari and silver trevally are the main species taken by this method (Figure 8).
+King George whiting, garfish, calamari and silver trevally are the main species taken by this method (Figure 9).

-Mesh nets account for around 25% of the total weight of fish taken over the last 10 financial years, with rock flathead, bluespotted flathead, gummy shark, King George whiting and yellow-eye mullet the main species taken by this method (Figure 9).
+Mesh nets account for around 25% of the total weight of fish taken over the last 10 financial years, with rock flathead, bluespotted flathead, gummy shark, King George whiting and yellow-eye mullet the main species taken by this method (Figure 10).

 The size of mesh on a mesh (gill) net is selected depending on the species being targeted.
 Smaller mesh is primarily used to target rock flathead, with blue-spotted flathead, yellow-eye mullet and King George whiting commonly retained.
-Larger mesh is primarily used to target gummy shark, while some rays, elephant fish,
+Larger mesh is primarily used to target gummy shark, while some rays, elephant fish, and flounder are taken as by-product.
+A further breakdown of catch by different size mesh nets can be found in Appendix 2.

-&lt;sup>10 Mesh net effort is calculated by the multiplication of the length of the net used (measured in kilometres) and by the soak time (measured in hours) for each individual mesh net shot.
+&lt;sup>12 Mesh net effort is calculated by the multiplication of the length of the net used (measured in kilometres) and by the soak time (measured in hours) for each individual mesh net shot.
 For example, if 1km of net is soaked for 8 hours, the effort is 8km.hrs.
 The cumulative total of all fishers' mesh effort over a 12-month period is combined to provide a measure of annual mesh net effort across the fishery.
 This effort can be further broken down into relevant gear codes or grouped where useful to identify trends in fishing effort targeting particular species.